Bestelltes Bild

 Latticework carved into a rectangular stucco panel with a thickness of 12–13mm and inlaid with colourless and coloured pieces of glass.
 The pieces of glass are attached to the back of the panel by a thin layer of gypsum plaster with a thickness of 0.5–1.5mm.

-The pieces of glass were cut to size – more or less following the form of the openings – using a diamond cutter, leaving scratch marks in some places.
+The pieces of glass were cut to size – more or less following the form of the openings.
+Scratch marks along the edges of some glass pieces testify to the use of a glass cutter.
 Coloured glass was used for the floral motif, while the perforated areas are covered with large pieces of colourless glass.
 The latter show a greyish tint and are slightly thinner (c.1mm) than the coloured pieces of glass (c.2mm).
 Owing to the panel’s poor state of preservation, it was not possible to examine it in transmitted light and to determine the colours of the pieces of glass.

 The design of the latticework is laid out on two levels: The main motif (level 0) was cut out of the stucco panel with sharp tools following the lines of a preliminary drawing painted in red chalk (sanguine) on the front of the panel.
 Traces of this preliminary drawing can still be seen in some places.
 The second level (level –1), which lies 3–4mm below level 0, shows irregularly spaced, conical perforations, which are slightly tapered towards the back.
 The holes were probably made by piercing metal or wooden pins from the front of the panel into the not yet fully hardened plaster.
 They have diameters of c.4mm.
 The distances between the holes ranges between 2 and 6mm.
 The main design and the perforations have been worked in such a way that the incident light is directed downwards into the room.